Welcome to the Park Medical Centre Website

 We need to ensure that our car park is being used by our patients and customers of Lloyds Pharmacy only.
-As this is currently not the case, the Security System of ‘PARKING EYE’ is being implemented on our car park from January 2018.
-Further information will follow when this commences.
+As this is currently not the case, the Security System of 'PARKING EYE' has being implemented on our car park and is now live.
+You must remember to key in your registration number at the terminal on the reception desk or in the pharmacy either when you come in or before you leave.
 Thank you for your co-operation and we hope that this change will mean that the car park can again be used by the people it was intended for.

 Named GP for all patients